Locally Prominent Semantic Features

 Providing Navigational Instructions That Reference Landmarks

-One example aspect of the patent gets directed to a computer-implemented method of providing navigational instructions that reference landmarks.
+One example aspect of the patent gets directed to a computer-implemented method of providing navigational instructions that reference locally prominent landmarks.
 The computer-implemented method can include accessing many semantic tags associated with several images by a computer, including processors.
 Each of the numbers of semantic tags can become associated with features depicted by one of the plurality of images.

 Further, each of the features can get associated with a geographic location.
-The computerized can include identifying, by the computer, based at least in part on the plurality of semantic tags, landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.
+The computerized can include identifying, by the computer, based at least in part on the plurality of semantic tags, locally prominent landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.

 Associating Locally Prominent Features with Content